stoplightio/platform-docs/docs/6.-migrations/next.md

 ## FAQ

-Below are some commonly asked questions that draw comparisons between concepts in NEXT and the new Stoplight Platform.
+The concepts in the new Stoplight Platform should be very similar to what you're used to in NEXT.
+Here are some commonly asked questions to help clarify those similarities and differences.
+If you have any additional questions, please don't hesistate to [contact us](mailto:support@stoplight.io).

-**Is a Workspace similar to an Organization in NEXT?**
+**Is a Stoplight Workspace similar to an Organization in NEXT?**

+Yes, they are very similar.
+Just like in a NEXT organization, your Workspace is where you'll invite members, add projects, and create a billing subscription.

 **How do the members roles compare to the ones in NEXT?**

 The roles and permissions work similar to NEXT, but some of the role names have changed.
-The main difference in Platform is members who need to edit projects will need to be granted access within your VCS.
+The main difference in the new Platform is members who need to edit a git project will need to be given editing access within your VCS.

+We've also added a `guest` role which allows you to invite members from outside of your company and grant them access to view specific projects.

+Below is a mapping of NEXT to Platform roles:

 | NEXT        | Platform |                                   |
 | ----------- | -------- | --------------------------------- |